kkester/spring-gateway-tracing/README.md

 * Spring API applications build with tomcat(See api-web module) and netty(See api-netty module).
 * Spring session for both netty and tomcat persisted by `Redis`
 * Spring tracing for both netty and tomcat
+* Swagger API Docs in web, webflux, and aggregated together by the SCG

 ## SCG Architecture
 SCG behavior can be customized with the implementation of filters.
 SCG has a number of different types of filters.